collective/collective.gallery/README.txt

 It is tested with: Plone 3.3.X and Plone 4

-It use Pikachoose_ plugin with jcarousel_ packaged in collective.js.pikachoose

 It support Galleriffic_ plugin with jquery.history embed in the package.

 Plone integration of galleriffic use example1_.
 An other example can be find